cameraui/docs/detection/index.md

 # Detection & AI

-Detection is how camera.ui understands what's in your video: movement, people and vehicles, faces, license plates, and sounds.
-It runs on your own hardware, and the results become events you can browse, get notified about, and search.
+Detection runs on your own hardware and picks up movement, people and vehicles, faces, license plates, and sounds.
+The results become events you can browse, get notified about, and search.

 ## How detection works

-Detection is layered, so it stays efficient:
+Detection is layered:

 1. **Motion** runs continuously and cheaply.
 It just notices that something changed.
 2. When a trigger fires, the heavier **AI** wakes up.
 It runs object detection (people, vehicles, animals), then looks closer at what it found: faces on the people it sees, license plates on the vehicles, and a semantic fingerprint for search.
 Motion is the usual trigger.
 A detected sound wakes the AI too, and so can another sensor, for example a door contact.